Skip to main content

 When reviewing your characteristics, the Snap to Balloon function is an invaluable tool.
 Click the blue Snap to Balloon button.
 When it has turned green, you are in Snap to Balloon mode.

-While the Snap to Balloon function is on, you can use the Up or Down arrow keys in order to navigate between each row of characteristics in your Form 3.
-Alternatively, you can click on the row for any given characteristic to snap to that one.
+While the Snap to Balloon function is on, you can click on the row for any given characteristic to snap to that one.
 This serves to make double checking your balloons before exporting Form 3 much simpler and quicker than ever before.

 The drawing window will zoom in to the corresponding annotation box for each characteristic, making it incredibly easy to compare the raw drawing to the parsed data β€” ensuring no mistakes slip through the cracks.